8thwall/8thwall.github.io/docs/getting-started/publishing.md

 2. Log into [Y8](https://www.y8.com/upload).
 3. Make sure you have verified your email, then [create a free Y8 Storage Account](https://account.y8.com/storage_account).
 4. Under **Game**, choose **Zip** and then **HTML5**.
 5. Click **Choose File**.
-Upload the `.zip` file you downloaded earlier.
+Upload the `.zip` file exported from Studio.
 If you have not created a Storage Account it will fail.
 If that happens, click **Create Storage Account** to create one, then refresh the **Upload Your Content to Y8** page and try again.
 6. Finish configuring your game and publish it.

 ### Poki